How to Be Healthy for Life: 7 Steps to Great Health

 The quality of our food today is not what it used to be, so even if we try to eat healthily it’s extremely difficult to get all the vitamins, minerals, and other nutrients we need from our diet.
 So, to bridge the gap, we need to use some proven supplements:

-- Multivitamin Supplement: Take a good multivitamin supplement.
+- Multivitamin Supplement: Take a good multivitamin supplement each day.
 This should provide a complete range of vitamins and minerals, and ideally should come from a whole food source.
 Synthetic vitamins and minerals are not very well absorbed and utilized by the body and their use over the long term, or in large doses, could actually do more harm than good.

 - Antioxidant Supplement: Take a high potency antioxidant supplement to help neutralize the damaging free radicals that are constantly attacking your body.
 Antioxidants help to support the health of every cell, tissue, and organ of your body, as well as improving brain function and giving you younger looking skin too!

-- Omega-3 Fatty Acids: Omega-3s maintain healthy skin and joints and proper cardiovascular and central nervous system function.
+- Omega-3 Fatty Acids: Omega-3s help maintain healthy skin and joints, as well as proper cardiovascular and central nervous system function.

-- Probiotics: Probiotics offer friendly bacteria that support intestinal health and immune function.
+- Probiotics: Probiotics are friendly bacteria that support intestinal health and immune function.

-- Glucosamine: Glucosamine supports maintenance and repair of joint cartilage.
+- Glucosamine: Glucosamine supports maintenance and repair of joint cartilage, and becomes increasingly important the older you get.

 - Co-enzyme Q10: Take co-enzyme Q10 for efficient energy production and cardiovascular health.